top of page

 The Servant Leadership Style Described

-Robert Greenleaf is attributed by most as the founder of servant leadership.
-He described a servant leader as a servant first.
-And used the following test to answer the question, what's servant leadership?
+Most attribute Robert Greenleaf as the founder of servant leadership.
+He described a servant leader as a servant first and used the following test to answer the question: What's servant leadership?
 Would you pass this test?

 The best test, and difficult to administer, is: do those served grow as persons; do they, while being served, become healthier, wiser, freer, more autonomous, more likely themselves to become servants?
 And, what is the effect on the least privileged in society; will they benefit, or, at least, will they not be further deprived.
 Greenleaf & Spears